microsoft/microsoft-ui-xaml-specs/README.md

 # Windows UI Library (WinUI) Specs

-This repository contains archived and in-progress spec documents for current and proposed APIs in the Windows UI Library (WinUI):
+This repository contains archived and in-progress spec documents for APIs in the Windows UI Library (WinUI):
 https://github.com/Microsoft/microsoft-ui-xaml

 Documents in this repo are used as part of Microsoft's WinUI spec review process for features in development and are not intended to be up-to-date developer documentation.